 Learn about the cost of app development

-Now we’ve finally come to the point where we estimate the cost of a shopping app development.
-We made you read about the SWOT analysis, product definition and KPIs only to help you take the right approach to the product development.
-After all, we develop apps every day at Yalantis and know that without a through planning and evaluation there is a little to no chance to succeed on a highly competitive mobile commerce market.
+Now we’ve finally come to the point where we estimate the cost of developing online stores.
+We made you read about SWOT analysis, product definition, and KPIs to help you take the right approach to eCommerce marketplace development.
+After all, we develop apps every day at Yalantis and know that without thorough planning and evaluation there’s little to no chance to succeed on the highly competitive mobile commerce market.

-Considering all potential risks and opportunities, we can recommend the following approach if you want to develop an app for a niche marketplace:
+Considering all potential risks and opportunities, we recommend the following approach to develop a cost-efficient app for a niche marketplace:

-- Optimize your search engines to keep essential information easily available.
-SEO is equally important for search inside of the app (optimising the search results with the help of different filters) and on the Internet.
-Make sure to provide a clear and detailed description of your app and optimise your keywords.
+2. Optimize for search engines to keep essential information easily available.
+SEO is equally important for search inside of the app (optimizing search results with the help of filters) and on the internet.
+Make sure to provide a clear and detailed description of your app and optimize your App Store keywords.

-- Engage customers with a loyalty program and keep it simple: customers prefer to get a discount with fewer steps.
+3. Engage customers with a loyalty program and keep it simple: customers prefer to get discounts with few steps.

-- Work on your customer support.
-Include a detailed form for complaints and suggestions and be prepared to respond promptly when you receive complaints.
+4. Work on your customer support.
+Include a detailed form for complaints and suggestions and be prepared to respond promptly.